 After exposing the plumbing, we took the opportunity to thoroughly seal all holes.
 The previous homeowners had mice problems and sealing openings makes entry into the home less likely if they do get in again.

 Prime the walls and then paint the entire room.
 We chose a dark charcoal grey.
+The colour is actually Kendall Charcoal – HC-166 from Benjamin Moore.
 You might think that a dark colour will make the room look smaller, but it doesn’t.
 I think it’s because there’s a lot of contrast by way of artwork, fixtures and trim paint, which are all light.

 Rebuilding the Vanity

 Hubs rebuilt the vanity cabinet because it wasn’t very sturdy, but kept the doors so I could add a special feature: iridescent grey water glass.